clebin/SpectrumAssetMaker/README.md

 If --layer-type is set to 'all' (default) or 'objectgroup', the tool will create code for each objectgroup layer.

+### Saving object type as an ID ###

-You must define each object type in Tiled's Object Types Editor and give each object a unique 'index' custom value.
-Export the objecttypes.xml and set the path using the --object-types parameter.
+You can map object types in Tiled to an ID that can be used in code.
+This will be saved as the first value in the code.
+To do this, you must define each object type in Tiled's Object Types Editor and give each object a unique 'index' custom value.

+Export the objecttypes.xml and specify the path using the --object-types parameter.

 ### Object properties ###

-To add custom properties to an objec, you must list the properties in the object layer.
+To add custom properties to an object, you must list the properties in the object layer.
 In Tiled, view the layer's properties and add the names for the properties required.

-On the objects themselves, add custom properties with the same names.
+On the objects themselves, add custom properties with the same names and set the required values.

-To add the width & height of objects, ad a boolean 'add-dimensions' property to the appropriate layer and set to 'true'.
+To add the width & height of objects, add a boolean 'add-dimensions' property to the appropriate layer and set to 'true'.
 ### RLE Compression Format

 1 byte for tilenum, 1 byte for run-length.